lammps/lammps/doc/src/Packages_details.rst

    and the link flag "-fopenmp" (for GNU compilers, you have to look up the equivalent flags for other compilers) must be used to build LAMMPS.
    When using Intel compilers, also the "-restrict" flag is required.
-   The USER-OMP package can be compiled without enabling OpenMP; then all code will be compiled as serial and the only improvement over the regular styles are some data access optimization.
+   The OPENMP package can be compiled without enabling OpenMP; then all code will be compiled as serial and the only improvement over the regular styles are some data access optimization.
 These flags should be added to the CCFLAGS and LINKFLAGS lines of your Makefile.machine.